gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 	- PMLs are trained to extract meaningful features from a proteins sequence
 - Multiple Sequence Alignment (MSA)
-	- Since proteins can be similar due to evolution we can use (structural) information from proteins whose sequences align **Objectives**
+	- Since proteins can be similar due to evolution we can use (structural) information from proteins whose sequences align **Augmentation on all atom representation**
+- No augmentation so we use only SMILES canonical ordering
+- Unrestricted randomized SMILES ordering
+- Restricted randomized SMILES ordering **restricted has already been found to be the best** **Objectives**
 - De novo generation
 	- Generate completely new proteins which have not been found in nature (yet)